HL7/fhir-us-ndh/input/intro-notes/StructureDefinition-ndh-HealthcareService-notes.md

 | OrganizationAffiliation:service |
 | PractitionerRole:service |

+#### Special Search Parameters
+The search parameters outlined are straightforward for basic scenarios but have limitations in handling complex combination queries.
+To enhance these capabilities, employing the special search parameters [_filter](https://hl7.org/fhir/R5/search_filter.html#3.2.3) is recommended.

 ##### Search use cases
 ###### Search for all organizations and locations provide a given HealthcareService
 If you run the search below for the HealthcareService called `BurrClinicServices`, it should return a search bundle that includes the `BurrClinicServices` resource, as well as the associated `BurrClinic` Organization resource and the `HospLoc1` Location resource.
 This indicates that the `BurrClinic` organization provides the `BurrClinicServices` healthcare service at the `HospLoc1` location.